ffund/compe-design-project/lab4/parallel.md

 We'll follow this procedure in the `lcd_init` function to set up our display.

-First, note that as part of this procedure, we send a sequence of bytes to the instruction register (note the value shown on the RS line!)
+First, note that in the initialization procedure, we send several sequences of bytes to the LCD display's instruction register (note the value shown on the RS line!)
 To learn about the instructions available, we'll refer to the SPLC780 datasheet.
 Refer to page 6 of this datasheet, where it starts to define some of the commands.
 Here are a few examples:

 ![Selected commands from the SPLC780 datasheet.](images/selected-commands-SPLC780.svg)